 Conservation Tips & Links

-Below are the Cities 2017 water conservation tips to help our citizens conserve water and thereby conserve money:
+Below are the City of Oxford's water conservation tips to help our citizens conserve water and thereby conserve money each month!

 Take 5 minute showers instead of a bath.
 The average tub holds about 80 gallons of water.
 A low-flow shower uses about 2.5 gallons of water a minute.
 If you take a 5 minute shower instead of filling a tub half full, you will save approximately 25 gallons of water.